Pennsylvania Railroad 1737

+History

+Origin and trials

+No. 1737 was the prototype of K4 class 4-6-2 steam locomotive built in May 1914 at Juniata Shop for the Pennsylvania Railroad (PRR).

-Commuter service
+Revenue service

 The 1737 was no stranger to commuter service.
 The New York and Long Branch Railroad in South Amboy, New Jersey used the K4s to haul commuter trains.
 When the famous electric Pennsylvania Railroad class GG1 would bring the trains from New York City's Penn Station, the K4s would take over the train and make the run from the South Amboy station to Bay Head, New Jersey.

 Fate

-The 1737 was originally slated to be preserved as part of the PRR's Historical Collection at a roundhouse in Northumberland, Pennsylvania.
-However, by the late 1950s, 1737 had deteriorated to the point where the PRR deemed the locomotive in very poor condition to be preserved.
-Instead, the PRR quietly took another K-4, No. 3750, and renumbered it to represent No. 1737 while the real No. 1737 was broken up for scrap in 1960.
+In May 1956, No. 1737 was chosen to be preserved as part of the PRR's Historical Collection at a roundhouse in Northumberland, Pennsylvania.
+However, the locomotive was left outside in Altoona, exposed to the elements to the point where it was completely deteriorated in very poor condition to be preserved.
+Instead, the PRR quietly took another K-4, No. 3750, and renumbered it to represent No. 1737 while the real No. 1737 was broken up for scrap in February 1960.
+No. 1737's original 110-P-75 tender is now coupled to No. 3750.